lidofinance/lido-improvement-proposals/LIPS/lip-41.md

 isBunkerMode = isNegativeCLRebase or isSlashingImpactBigEnough
 ```

 If both checks are false, the oracle reports Turbo Mode immediately, with no minimum Bunker duration or exit cooldown.
-Before the first report has been successfully processed, the oracle reports Turbo Mode.
+Before the first report has been successfully processed, the oracle assumes Turbo Mode.

 **Negative simulated CL rebase.** The oracle uses the ordinary [on-chain report simulation](https://docs.lido.fi/guides/oracle-spec/accounting-oracle/#available-ether-and-share-rate), with EL rewards set to zero and no Withdrawal Queue requests finalized.
 The condition holds if the simulated post-report total pooled ether is below its pre-report value.
 All other report effects remain included, such as the reported CL balances, the Withdrawal Vault, shares already requested for burning, and external bad debt internalized by the report.
 Withdrawal finalization therefore cannot trigger this condition.